 Communicating scheduled maintenance is just as important, if not more important than alerting users to unplanned outages.

-If the chance of downtime exceeds your organization’s comfort threshold, consider notifying your end-users (staff or clients) of the “planned system maintenance, with no expected downtime”.
+If the chance of downtime exceeds your organization’s comfort threshold, consider notifying your end-users (using the portal above) of the “planned system maintenance, with no expected downtime”.
 However, warn them that unforeseen events may cause something unexpected to happen.

 A few years back, Yahoo was on the hunt to be the comeback king, but in December 2013 they had an epic fail with communication to their users.